margkam/the-dismal-science/process.md

 ## Must-Have Features

-_[List the features without which you would consider your project to be a failure.]_
 - Charts displaying leading/trailing indicators of a recession:
   - Business Investment
   - Yield Curve (10-year treasury bond vs. Fed rates)